tamu-edu-students/engr-102-lab-2-team/README.md

 5. **Linear interpolation part 2 how do I do the calculation without a loop/if statement?** There's this really cool math operator in python: `%`.
 Don't remember what that is?
 Go back and review lecture 1!

 6. **Linear interpolation part 2 the last two digits in my answer is different from the example!** Did you use your calculator to calculate the circumference of the orbit?
 Did you hard code that number into your code?
 Don't do that!
-Python is your calculator in this class, so use code to calculate the value and store it in a variable.
+Python is your calculator in this class, so use code to calculate the value and store it in a variable. **But...
+I did that and it's still not right...** Did you use the equation given?
+You know, this one: **y = (slope)(x - x1) + y1**?
+Make sure you use it **EXACTLY AS WRITTEN**.
+Don't rearrange the terms, that will lead to roundoff errors which we won't talk about until lab 4.

 Have a question you don't see here?
 Email your instructor!